Cargill Global Scholars Program

 Dow Sustainability Fellowship

-The University of Michigan's Dow Sustainability Fellows Program is an innovative program that supports 75 outstanding fellows per year at the master’s, doctoral, and postdoctoral levels.
+The University of Michigan's Dow Sustainability Fellows Program is an innovative program that supports 75 outstanding fellows per year at the master’s and doctoral levels.
 The program also includes a Distinguished Awards for Interdisciplinary Sustainability competition for applied projects that cut across disciplines and academic levels, and involve U-M students at all academic levels.
 On behalf of the U-M Provost, the Graham Institute provides administrative support for this university-level program.